 New Haven is a good choice for families with children because of several factors.
 Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
 The city’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
 Many people own their own single-family homes, providing areas for children to play and stability in the community.
 Finally, New Haven’s overall crime rate is lower than average for the country.

-New Haven is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small city, New Haven doesn't have a public transportation system that people use for their commute.

 The per capita income in New Haven in 2022 was $31,171, which is upper middle income relative to Missouri, and middle income relative to the rest of the US.
 This equates to an annual income of $124,684 for a family of four.
 However, New Haven contains both very wealthy and poor people as well.